realtechsupport/c-plus-r/README.md

 This software and the bali-26 dataset are the basis for the ‘Return to Bali’ project that explores machine learning to support the representation of ethnobotanical knowledge and practices in Central Bali. http://www.realtechsupport.org/new_works/return2bali.html

 C+R can help you create machine learning datasets or serve as a companion while studying convolutional neural network systems.
-If you want to use it for a specific research need, for instructional purposes or if you would like to contribute to an alternative to ImageNet for machine learning training, contact the repository owner (marcbohlen@protnmail.com).
+If you want to use it for a specific research need, for instructional purposes or if you would like to contribute to a viable alternative to ImageNet for machine learning training, contact the repository owner (marcbohlen@protnmail.com).

 <b>License</b>